The Textbook Character Treatise

-Negation: on the down side, characters with inherent powers are subject to power negation.
+Negation: on the downside, characters with inherent powers are subject to power negation.
 In a world where characters have been scientifically proven to possess transnormal abilities, you can bet any government worth its salt will have studied them intently.
 This will be for two purposes: to reproduce them in government operatives under their thumb, and to control civilians who overwhelmingly outgun conventional forces.

-While the former can be the fodder for any number of adventures involving rogue government operatives with super powers run amok, the latter often comes in the form of technology to neutralize one's ascendant abilities.
+While the former can be the fodder for any number of adventures involving rogue government operatives with super-powers run amok, the latter often comes in the form of technology to neutralize one's ascendant abilities.
 Efforts in this vein are most often transient in nature, and may very well be a fact of life in government buildings (particularly jails), but a rare few may last longer by design.

-Whether stealing super powers away or permanently rendering them inert.
+Whether stealing super-powers away or permanently rendering them inert.

-Super powers are super powers, when you get down to it.
+Super powers are super-powers, when you get down to it.

 Whether a body gained persistent ascendant abilities due to a roll of the genetic dice, exposure to exotic radiation, or even thanks to the wonders of radical chemistry, their powers will basically function the same.
 While some powers affect a body differently based on the origins of their abilities (such as the origin sense), one can bank on a power functioning the same no matter who wields it - power customization notwithstanding.

 On the other hand, the origins of one's powers can dictate how a character is treated.
 Some cultures seem to abhor mutants, while others instead vilify those who have been warped by science (especially if intentionally).
 Still more despise all manner of ascendant beings with inherent powers - they make no distinction in their bigotry.
-Alternately, worlds teeming with posthumans may simply care less.
+Alternately, worlds teeming with posthumans simply couldn't care less.